"""Core molecular dynamics state and operations."""

 Args:

-degrees_of_freedom: Number of degrees of freedom in coupled system
+degrees_of_freedom: Number of degrees of freedom per system, shape [n_systems]

 Returns: